-If informed, the Office of Student Development will notify faculty of student absence when students are unable to contact their faculty.
+If informed, the Office of Student Affairs will notify faculty of student absence when students are unable to contact their faculty.
 This will be done in the following situations:

 - when a student is staying in the hospital for several days;

-- when a student leaves campus quickly and unexpectedly due to reasons beyond his/her control and will not return for several days;
+- when a student leaves campus quickly and unexpectedly due to reasons beyond their control and will not return for several days;

-- when a student unexpectedly cannot return to campus due to reasons beyond his/her control.
+- when a student unexpectedly cannot return to campus due to reasons beyond their control.